ArekBalysNordic/connectedhomeip/docs/guides/nrfconnect_factory_data_configuration.md

         --passcode <pass_code> --spake2p_path <path to spake2p executable>
         ```

-    > Note: To generate new SPAKE2+ verifier you need `chip-tool` executable.
+    > Note: To generate new SPAKE2+ verifier you need `spake2p` executable.
 See the note at the end of this section to learn how to get it.

     - Manual: